omerjakoby/Quill/backend/pkg/transport/quill/README.md

 * **type**: Packet name (e.g., `HANDSHAKE`, `SEND_MESSAGE_INIT`).
 * **timestamp**: ISO‑8601, ±60 s skew for replay protection.
 * **payload**: Holds all packet-specific data; varies per packet type and is versioned to support protocol evolution.
-* **signature**: Always present as a string.
-For full details on when and how signatures are applied (pre-auth omission, client vs. server signing), see [Signing & Canonicalization](#signing--canonicalization)
+* **signature**:  Optional.
+Present only on post-authentication packets.
+For full details on when and how signatures are applied, see [Signing & Canonicalization](#signing--canonicalization).
 * **anti\_spam**:  Optional; provides proof-of-work, reputation, or other anti-abuse metadata.
 See [Anti-Spam Negotiation](#anti-spam-negotiation) for details on how methods are negotiated and enforced.

 ---